mosamadeeb/eboot_string_patcher/README.md

 each with 2 elements: "text" and "address". "text" is the new string that will replace the old string at "address".
 "address" must be a valid file offset in the input eboot, and can be either written in hex (as a string) or in decimal.

+If "address" is not given, the address of the string right after the previous string (aligned to 8 bytes) will be used.

 IMPORTANT: if an entry is removed from the JSON after running the script once, a clean EBOOT should be used.
 Otherwise, running the script multiple times on the same EBOOT should not have any side effects.